pluralsight/guides/draft/other/introduction-to-augmented-reality-with-arkit/article.md

-##What is Augmented Reality?
+# What is Augmented Reality?
 Augmented reality is simply put the ability to place virtual elements into a real world, physical scene and interact with them.
-AR opens interesting new possibilities in many areas, including navigation, gaming, military, travel, etc.
+AR opens exciting new possibilities in many areas, including navigation, gaming, military, travel, etc.
 We can enhance the real world environment in ways that were not possible before.
 The possibilities are endless and are limited only by our creativity.
 Apple announced their ARKit framework at WWDC  in June 2017.
 ARKit framework relies on advanced features like real-time world tracking and hit testing, horizontal plane detection, the ability to apply real lighting to virtual objects.
 But we don’t have to be experts in all these areas.
 ARKit hides all the underlying complexity and allows creating AR applications easily.